ricardodanganan/GamePerformanceMonitoring-Dashboard/README.md

 - Convert the Electron-based dashboard into a **standalone executable (.exe) file** for easy distribution and installation.
 - This will remove the need for users to run `npm` commands and simplify deployment on any Windows machine.

+### ✅ 5.
+Export Game Report to CSV
+- Added an export button per game to generate a personalized `.csv` report
+- Includes game title, playtime, user system specs, comparison results, and optimization summary
+- Helps users **analyze their system compatibility** with specific games and retain a record for support, auditing, or planning future upgrades
+- Format opens cleanly in Excel or Google Sheets for advanced users and reviewers

 ---

 ## 📚 References